SYD - ROM

 • If you’re a smoker, please note that smoking is forbidden in the general areas of both Sydney Kingsford Smith Airport and Rome Fiumicino Airport.
 However, smoking areas are available in both airports.
 In Sydney you can head to the Terrace Bar in Terminal 1, while in Rome there are multiple designated smoking lounges in Terminals 1 and 3.

-Top 5 airlines serving from Sydney to Rome
+Reviews of the top 5 airlines flying from Sydney to Rome

 See real verified KAYAK customer reviews for airlines flying from Sydney to Rome.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.